Logo: Te Ara - The Online Encyclopedia of New Zealand. Print all pages now.

 Youth groups

 Many children attended their local church’s Sunday school and Bible class, for social and educational as much as religious purposes.
-Attendance was high in the past – between 1896 and 1911, 67% of New Zealand children were enrolled at a Sunday school.
-By the 1960s the rate had dropped to 40%, and continued to decline.
+Attendance was high at first – between 1896 and 1911, 67% of New Zealand children were enrolled at a Sunday school.
+By the 1960s the rate had dropped to 40%, and it continued to decline.
 Churches also ran denominational youth groups which held activities and socials for older children.

-The most significant youth groups were Boy Scouts (from 1908) and Girl Guides (started in 1908 as the Peace Scouts Movement).
+The most significant youth groups were Boy Scouts (from 1908) and Girl Guides (started in 1908 as the Peace Scouts).
 Both had separate divisions – cubs and brownies – for younger children.
 The original aim was to prepare children to defend their countries at war.
 Girl Guides also taught domestic skills like making beds.
-Over time this was replaced by an emphasis on life skills through physical activity, bushcraft, leadership and friendship development.
+Over time this was replaced by an emphasis on life skills through physical activity, bushcraft, leadership and friendship.

 Both organisations grew rapidly after the Second World War but declined later in the century as children’s recreation diversified and parents had less time to volunteer.
 At its height in the mid-1970s Scouts had over 53,000 members.
-In 2007 it had 15,000.
-Public perceptions (whether justified or not) about paedophiles infiltrating Scouts had a significant impact on membership of that organisation.
+In 2017 it had around 15,500 youth members – including Keas, Cubs, Scouts, Venturers and Rovers.

 Footnotes